borkdude/jet/doc/query.md

-# jet-lang: a query language you probably already know
+# jet-lang

+An EDN query language.

+## Caution

-NOTE: This query language is work in progress.
-Consider it experimental, suited for exploratory programming, but not suited for production usage yet (2019-08-04).
+This query language is work in progress.
+Consider it experimental, suited for exploratory programming, but not suited for production usage yet.
+The latest breaking change happened on (2019-08-05).

-NOTE: In this document, the word list also applies to arrays and vectors.
+## Introduction

 The `--query` option allows to select or remove specific parts of the output.
-A query is written in EDN.
+A query is written in jet-lang which uses EDN syntax.

 These Clojure-like functions are supported in jet-lang: